Minimum price and legal frame

 Support in Flanders

 Grid operators must buy the green certificates from generators connected to their grid or to the closed distribution systems connected to their grid, if the generator requests this.
 This means that Elia in its capacity of operator of the local power transmission system must apply the Flemish minimum support to generation facilities connected to the local 70-kV to 30-kV transmission system in the Flemish Region.
 The minimum support that is laid down depends on the energy source and generation technology that are used and the date of commissioning.
-The date of commissioning also determines how long this support is provided for.
-See the table above for further details.
+The date of commissioning also determines how long this support is provided.

 Source: Article 7.1.6 of the Law Establishing General Conditions for Energy Policy (Energy Law)